 UNION ARENA: Every BLEACH Vol. 2 Deck, Ranked

-We’ll be looking at each of the main new BLEACH decks after Vol. 2 with two notable exceptions: I’ve dropped Yamamoto from the list as well as Ywach as those two decks aren’t getting huge amounts of added support.
+We’ll be looking at each of the main new BLEACH decks after Vol. 2 with two notable exceptions: I’ve dropped Yamamoto from the list as well as Yhwach as those two decks aren’t getting huge amounts of added support.
 With that being said, let’s take a look at the best BLEACH decks to look out for.

-#7 Blue Kurosuchi Zombies
+#7 Blue Kurotsuchi Zombies

 The whole thing here is to sacrifice your “zombie” units to gain benefits like removal, and then bring those units back to reuse all over again.
 I think it’s an okay strategy but not nearly as strong as the other top decks in this set (which will be quite strong).